 Please call, write or e-mail Arts Alliance of the White Mountains (AAWM) if you have additional questions.

 The History of the AAWM Art Scholarship

 Native American Artist and Storyteller

 Born in Phoenix, Arizona, Michael and his family moved to Whiteriver, Arizona, on the White Mountain Apache Reservation at the age of one.
-He is the 2nd of eight children with ethnic roots in the Hopi, Tewa and Apache Tribes.
-His boyhood love of art matured with a BA in secondary education (Art) from ASU and studies in print making at NAU.
+He was the 2nd of eight children with ethnic roots in the Hopi, Tewa, and Apache Tribes.
+His boyhood love of art matured with a BA in secondary education (Art) from ASU and studies in printmaking at NAU.
 He taught art at Phoenix Indian High School and then at Chaparral High School in Scottsdale.
 He then returned to the White Mountains to work with the Apache Tribe developing multi-cultural education curricula for native school-age children.
 Michael’s storytelling talents grew from this project as storytelling was used as a teaching tool.

 Years ago, Michael was instrumental in organizing the first Native American Arts and Crafts Festival in Pinetop-Lakeside, Arizona, which continues today as an annual tradition.
 He was sought after nationally and internationally by storyteller’s conventions to tell his wonderful native stories, many of which were based on his own experiences.
 In the fall of 2004, while returning from a speaking engagement, Michael was critically injured in an auto accident near Socorro, New Mexico.
 Paralyzed from the neck down, Michael’s good spirit and wit continued to amaze all who knew him.
 Then, in March 2005, Michael succumbed to pneumonia.

 While he has gone on to his reward, his spirit remains with all who knew him in this life.